-US special counsel moves to dismiss Trump’s 2020 election interference case
+Prosecutors move to dismiss Trump’s 2020 election, secret documents cases

-US prosecutors cite Trump’s return to White House in January, longstanding policy not to prosecute sitting presidents.
+US special counsel cites Donald Trump’s return to White House, longstanding policy not to prosecute sitting presidents.

-United States special counsel Jack Smith has asked a judge to dismiss a federal case accusing President-elect Donald Trump of seeking to overturn the results of the 2020 election.
+United States special counsel Jack Smith has asked a judge to dismiss a federal case accusing President-elect Donald Trump of seeking to overturn his 2020 election defeat.

 In a court filing on Monday, US prosecutors cited Trump’s return to the White House in January after his successful 2024 re-election campaign and a longstanding Department of Justice policy not to prosecute sitting presidents.